 SUPPLEMENTAL MEMORANDUM

-TO: District of Columbia Board of Zoning Adjustment FROM: Elisa Vitale, Case Manager Joel Lawson, Associate Director Development Review DATE: September 16, 2016 SUBJECT: BZA Case 19298 - 1901, 1903, and 1905 9 1 / 2 Street NW
+TO: District of Columbia Board of Zoning Adjustment

-I. BACKGROUND
+Elisa Vitale, Case Manager FROM:

-The Applicant submitted a pre-hearing statement, including a revised relief request that eliminates the use variance for flats (U §600.1), on September 9, 2016.
-OP supports the removal of that relief.
+Joel Lawson, Associate Director Development Review DATE: November 9, 2016 SUBJECT: BZA Case 19298 - 1901, 1903, and 1905 9 1⁄2 Street NW I. BACKGROUND The Applicant submitted a pre-hearing statement, including a revised relief request that eliminates the use variance for flats (U §600.1), on September 9, 2016.
+OP supported the removal of that relief.
+The Applicant requested that the hearing be postponed and rescheduled, at which time a new hearing date of November 16th was established.
+The Applicant submitted a letter opposing the part status request and laying out its due diligence on October 26, 2016.
 II.
-OFFICE OF PLANNING RECOMMENDATION

-Based on the pre-hearing statement, revised plans, and additional information submitted to date for the Applicant's request for the following relief to allow the renovation and addition to the two existing alley dwellings at 1901 and 1905 9 1/2 Street NW and the construction of a new alley dwelling at 1903 9 1/2 Street NW (Square 0361, Lots 124, 125, and 126):

-OP continues to recommend denial of the following:

-Area Variance pursuant to X § 1002

-- E § 5102.1, height (Lot 125); and - C § 202.2, expansion with regards to height of a nonconforming structure (Lots 124 and 126).

-OP continues to recommend approval of the following for a proposal that would not increase the height non-conformity:

-Special Exception pursuant to X § 901.2 and E § 5108

-• E § 5105.1, side yard for an alley lot abutting a non-alley lot (Lots 124 and 126);

-Area Variance pursuant to X § 1002

-- C § 701.5, parking (Lot 125)1; and - E § 5106.1, alley centerline setback.
+OFFICE OF PLANNING RECOMMENDATION Based on the pre-hearing statement, revised plans, and additional information submitted to date for the Applicant's request for the following relief to allow the renovation and addition to the two existing alley dwellings at 1901 and 1905 9 1⁄2 Street NW and the construction of a new alley dwelling at 1903 9 1⁄2 Street NW (Square 0361, Lots 124, 125, and 126): OP is not persuaded by the Applicant's submittal regarding its due diligence and continues to recommend denial of the following: Area Variance pursuant to X § 1002 - E § 5102.1, height (Lot 125); and - C § 202.2, expansion with regards to height of a nonconforming structure (Lots 124) and 126).
+OP continues to recommend approval of the following for a proposal that would not increase the height non-conformity: Special Exception pursuant to X § 901.2 and E § 5108 E § 5105.1, side yard for an alley lot abutting a non-alley lot (Lots 124 and 126); Area Variance pursuant to X § 1002 - C § 701.5, parking (Lot 125); and - E § 5106.1, alley centerline setback.

-OP stands by the earlier analysis for the side yard, parking, and alley setback provided in the report dated September 9, 2016 (Exhibit 45).
-Additional analysis of the requested height relief is provided below, based on the new information filed recently by the applicant.

-1 Pursuant to C § 703.4, "Any request for a reduction in the minimum required parking shall include a transportation demand management plan approved by the District Department of Transportation, the implementation of which shall be a condition of the Board of Zoning Adjustment's approval."
+&lt;sup>1 Pursuant to C § 703.4, "Any request for a reduction in the minimum required parking shall include a transportation demand management plan approved by the District Department of Transportation, the implementation of which shall be a condition of the Board of Zoning Adjustment's approval."